 Depending on your needs, you can now decide if you prefer to opt for a Level 1 or Level 2 charging station.
 If you’re interested in purchasing a Level 2 charger, we’ve created a guide to buying the right EV home charging station for your car.

 Benefits of charging an EV at home with a level 1 or level 2 charger

 Concluding with the final remarks, a wise selection and wise decision rely on your choice.
-Level 1 chargers applaud you with the flexibility of charging the vehicle easily at home, public places or at someplace fairly favorable.
-Whereas, a level 2 charging unit comes with faster charging and quicker response on whenever you need to rapidly reload your car.
-A wise decision relies on your choices, flexibility, time availability, cost approach and your familiarity with electrical equipment.
+Level 1 chargers applaud you with the flexibility of charging the vehicle easily at home, in public places, or someplace fairly favorable.
+Whereas, a level 2 charging unit comes with faster charging and quicker response whenever you need to rapidly reload your car.
+A wise decision relies on your choices, flexibility, time availability, cost approach, and familiarity with electrical equipment.
 Therefore, keep in mind all these scenarios and then opt for one out of these two.